Lavoisier Documentation

 cd lavoisier-buhera && cargo build --release

-# Create a script
+# Create and execute a script

 buhera validate biomarker_discovery.bh